 The Psychology of Bedroom Design

 Before selecting a single piece of furniture or colour swatch, understand what your bedroom needs to accomplish.
-Research in environmental psychology shows that bedroom environments significantly impact sleep quality, with colour temperature, lighting, and clutter levels directly affecting how quickly we fall asleep and how rested we feel.
+Research in environmental psychology shows that bedroom environments significantly impact sleep quality — colour temperature, lighting, and clutter levels directly affect how quickly we fall asleep and how rested we feel.

 Bedroom Decor Essentials: The Foundation